vimpunk/hugo-blog/content/post/servo-internals-load-url.md

 All of this is rather involved with lots of details--and at the time of writing this, unfinished--, so I'm skipping a lot of it so as not to get swamped by the minutiae.
+You can, however, read up all the details of a fetch operation in the [living standard](https://fetch.spec.whatwg.org/).
 For the purposes of this post the most interesting step is the `scheme_fetch` function, which depending on the URL scheme ('data', 'http', 'about:blank', 'file' etc) launches different fetch operations.

 One thing worth expounding on that had initially confused me is that the `IpcSender` passed to the resource thread and then to `fetch/methods.rs:fetch`